 Address: 1500 Fairmont Rd, Anaconda, MT 59711

-If you’re looking for a Montana resort experience at a hot spring, look no further than the Fairmont Hot Springs Resort.
+If you’re looking for a Montana resort experience in a hot spring, look no further than the Fairmont Hot Springs Resort.
 The resort offers its guests indoor and outdoor pools, as well as options for family vacations and couples retreats.
-The resort even houses condominiums on the property, and owners get free access to the pools at any time.
+The resort even houses condominiums on the property, and owners get free pool access anytime.

 One of the best reasons to visit the Fairmont Hot Springs Resort is the giant 350-foot enclosed waterslide, which deposits riders into the outdoor pool.
-The waterslide is open all year long and uses the naturally heated mineral springs water.
+The waterslide is open year-round and uses naturally heated mineral springs water.
 According to the resort, the water from the hot spring emerges from the earth at 155 degrees Fahrenheit but is cooled before it reaches the pools.

 It’s worth noting that the pools at Fairmont Hot Springs Resort aren’t open for day use, so you’ll need to stay at the resort for free access or bring your RV to stay at the Fairmont RV Park, which will allow you to buy a day pass to the pools.
 The hot springs resort is in a rather remote area outside Butte, Montana, and the only way the resort can operate is to limit capacity to guests.
 This limitation creates an exclusive and beautiful resort environment.

 If you’re staying at the resort to gain access to the pools, there are a few nearby activities to explore to round out your vacation to the area.
-What comes to mind is the Historic: Butte, Anaconda, and The Headwaters of the Missouri, Private VIP Tour to learn about some of the history of the area, as well as see the beautiful Art Deco and Victorian-style architecture throughout Butte.
+What comes to mind is the Historic: Butte, Anaconda, and The Headwaters of the Missouri, Private VIP Tour to learn about some of the area’s history, as well as see the beautiful Art Deco and Victorian-style architecture throughout Butte.